ethereum/EIPs/EIPS/eip-FOCIL.md

 ### Consensus Liveness

 The block producer (i.e., a proposer or a proposer builder pair) of `slot N+1` cannot construct a canonical block without first receiving the ILs broadcast during `slot N`.
 This means that the block producer must be well-connected to the IL committee members to ensure timely access to these inclusion lists.
-Additionally, there must be sufficient time between the IL freeze deadline (`t=9s` of `slot N`) and the moment the block producer must broadcast `block B` to the rest of the network.
+Additionally, there must be sufficient time between the view freeze deadline (`t=9s` of `slot N`) and the moment the block producer must broadcast `block B` to the rest of the network.
 This buffer allows the block producer to gather all available ILs and update the execution payload of `block B` accordingly.

 ### IL Equivocation